the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Hash Functions

-`hash function` - A hash function is a function that takes an input (a large amount of data) and produces a fixed-size output (hash or digest) that represents the input in a way that is useful for a variety of purposes, such as verifying the integrity of the data or detecting duplicates.
+`hash function` - function that takes an input (a large amount of data) and produces a fixed-size output (hash or digest) that represents the input in a way that is useful for a variety of purposes, such as verifying the integrity of the data or detecting duplicates.

 f(x) =(x \* 127) mod 13